codepath/android_guides/Starting-Background-Services.md

   @Override
   public onCreate() {
      super.onCreate() // if you override onCreate(), make sure to call super().
-     // If a Context object is needed, call getApplicationContext() in this section.
+     // If a Context object is needed, call getApplicationContext() here.
   }

   @Override